cherkesky/s3-json-filter/README.md

 | `-to-time` | No | An RFC3339 timestamp that represents the latest `time` of JSON object to be selected. |
 | `-with-word` | No | A string containing a word that must be contained in `words` of a JSON objec to be selected. |

-If no `-input` flag is present, the utility should print a usage message and exit with a non-zero status.
-If only the `-input` flag is present, the output of the S3 object should be written to `stdout`.
-The `-with-id` flag should select only JSON objects that have the specified `id` field.
-The `-from-time` flag should select only objects with `time` fields greater than or equal to the specified value.
-The `-to-time` flag should select only objects with `time` fields less than the specified value.
-Finally, the `-with-word` flag should select only object where the `words` array contains the specified word.
-If multiple filtering flags are provided, the conjunction (AND) of the conditions should be applied.
+If no `-input` flag is present, the utility will print a usage message and exit with a non-zero status.
+If only the `-input` flag is present, the output of the S3 object will be written to `stdout`.
+The `-with-id` flag will select only JSON objects that have the specified `id` field.
+The `-from-time` flag will select only objects with `time` fields greater than or equal to the specified value.
+The `-to-time` flag will select only objects with `time` fields less than the specified value.
+Finally, the `-with-word` flag will select only object where the `words` array contains the specified word.
+If multiple filtering flags are provided, the conjunction (AND) of the conditions will be applied.

 ## Examples
 Docker command: